ColdGrub1384/Pyto/Pyto/Welcome to Pyto.md

 For installing a module, tap `pip` button on the file browser.
 Arguments will be asked.
 If you want to install a module, write `install <module_name>` and if you want to uninstall a module, then write `uninstall <module_name>`.

 Pyto cannot compile modules and cannot link shared libraries from outside the app bundle.
-So `pip` will fail for packages like `pandas`, `scipy` or `numpy`. `numpy` is already included.
-I'm trying to include `pandas`, but it's not easy.
+So `pip` will fail for packages like `pandas`, `scipy` or `numpy`.

+`numpy` and `matplotlib` are included in the app.